Shreymish/ToDo-list/README.md

 ## Highlights
 - Add, edit, toggle complete, and delete tasks
 - Minimal, componentized React code (hooks-based)
-- Easy to extend with persistence (localStorage or API) and styling (Tailwind)
+- Easy to extend with persistence localStorage  and styling (Tailwind)

 ## Demo
-- Local dev: start the app and open `http://localhost:3000`
+- Local dev: start the app and open `http://localhost:3000` .
-- Add a screenshot or GIF to `public/screenshot.png` and it will render above.

 ## Features
 - Create tasks using a single input